wang-xman/Jobe/README.md

 the Jobe objects.

 The demo also consists of a simple server written in Django.
-Server is need to demonstrate the communicate between front and the end via handlers.
+Server is needed to demonstrate the communicate between front and the end via handlers.

-In the demo, there is a short script that shows how to use Jobe to
+In the demo, there is a concise script that shows how to use Jobe to achieve the following operations:

 - Load an image into a canvas.